 lead generation

-including traffic sources, user behavior, and conversions.
+including traffic sources, user behaviour, and conversions.

 Hotjar: A tool that provides heatmaps and session recordings